Brinded Arc, 96" x 151" acrylic on canvas

 Regarding the dedication of a pair of two new large-scale paintings for Linfield College

-It is my hope that the pair of paintings created and hereby donated to the Linfield community for Melrose Hall entitled Brinded Arc (the largest) and Rampant Arch (over the steps) might focus attention on the recently renovated Ice Auditorium, and coincidentally create a sense of place, and a warm, even luminous greeting for those first passing through the front portal.
+It is my hope that the pair of paintings created and hereby permanently loaned* to the Linfield community for Melrose Hall entitled Brinded Arc (the largest) and Rampant Arch (over the steps) might focus attention on the recently renovated Ice Auditorium, and coincidentally create a sense of place, and a warm, even luminous greeting for those first passing through the front portal.

 Arc, Arch, and Milton: The arch was adopted as a motif in reference to existing architectural features.
 It was also chosen because I find the form uplifting to paint, allowing broad sweeping gestures and, importantly, a soaring armature on which to hang the sort of cellularized and layered complexity I most love to paint.
 The word arc comes to us in part from old English via old French, meaning bow and the path of the sun, from horizon to horizon.
 Dynamic asymmetrical arches in architecture are known as rampant arches.
 The term rampant, in the sense of luxuriant exuberance, intrigued me as I worked, especially when I found this passage from John Milton’s Paradise Lost (1667) in Book IV, from line 466, which deals with Creation mythology: